BigPolarBear1/factorization/README.md

 Update: Also added it to the paper.
 Needs quite a bit more work though.
 I think there might be a way to narrow down solutions by looking at both the quartic and quadratic and also considering non-singular roots.
 Let me have a look how that would work.

+Update2: Actually.. after some more thinking.. let me go back to my idea of generating near identical B-smooths by using polynomials of different degrees...
+I think I understand this better now and could actually pull it off...

 #### To run from folder "polysieve" WORK IN PROGRES...extremely early version:</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:    python3 run_qs.py -keysize 100 -base 500 -debug 0 -lin_size 10_000 -quad_size 1